syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Unbound-Column.md

 ### Using QueryUnboundColumnValue event

+[QueryUnboundColumnValue](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid~QueryUnboundColumnValue_EV.html) event - This event is fired when value for the unbound column is queried.
+It provides the information about the cell triggered this event and hence you can set the desired value for the grid cells of the unbound column.
+This event is triggered with [GridUnboundColumnEventsArgs](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.GridUnboundColumnEventsArgs.html).

+`GridUnboundColumnEventsArgs` provides the following properties:

+* [Column](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.GridUnboundColumnEventsArgs~Column.html) - Gets the GridColumn of the cell that triggers this event.
+* [OrginalSender](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.GridEventArgs~OriginalSender.html) - Gets the dataGrid raising this event.
+* [Record](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.GridUnboundColumnEventsArgs~Record.html - Gets the underlying row data.
+* [UnboundAction](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.GridUnboundColumnEventsArgs~UnboundAction.html) - Defines the action for triggering this event.
+* [Value](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.GridUnboundColumnEventsArgs~Value.html) - Gets or sets the value for GridUnboundColumn cell based on UnboundAction.

+N> `UnboundActions.CommitData` and `UnboundActions.PasteData` are currently not supported and likely to be supported in future.

-You can populate data for the Unbound column by handling `QueryUnboundColumnValue` event, which allows you to customize the value of the `GridUnboundColumn`. `GridUnboundColumnEventsArgs` exposes `Value` property by which you can get or set the value of the unbound column.
+You can populate data for the Unbound column by handling `QueryUnboundColumnValue` event, which allows you to customize the value of the `GridUnboundColumn`. `GridUnboundColumnEventsArgs` exposes `Value` property by which you can set the value for the grid cells of the unbound column based on the `UnboundAction`.

 Refer the below code example in which data for the unbound column is populated by handling the `QueryUnboundColumnValue` event.